 With thanks to Claire McLoughlin for the interviews and write-ups.

-JtoJ volunteer Livia di Benetto is running a series of workshops about refugees and asylum seekers.
+JtoJ volunteer Livia di Benetto ran a series of workshops about refugees and asylum seekers.

 JtoJ win a whatCharity prize!

 Thanks to the generosity of whatCharity, JtoJ won a £200 prize for staff recreation.

 We don’t have staff but we have the most dedicated volunteers anyone could wish for.

 Three of them, Tania Aubeelack, Arianna Assnaelli &Richard Scott went to Liverpool for the weekend with JtoJ Chair Martin Spafford in March 2019 to see our exhibition and that mighty city.
 See their photos below and one of Olive Supple-Still, JtoJ volunteer, who’s a student in Liverpool, with our exhibition poster.

 ‘I really enjoyed my trip to Liverpool with my friends.
 We went to an Irish pub on the eve of St Patrick’s Day with amazing Irish music and singers and saw the St Patrick’s Day parade the following day.
 The International Slavery Museum was so impressive and accessible to read and understand.
 Finally, the highlight for me has to be visiting Anfield, Liverpool FC’s stadium and the Liverpool FC museum with the Steven Gerrard collection.
 Wow!
 What a fabulous city with some incredible vibes and people!’
 (Tania)